Umuzi-org/tech-department/content/projects/data-science-specific/dashboards/webscraping_plus_dashboards/_index.md

 ---
-title: Webscraping and Live Dashboard Assignment
+title: Webscraping Assignment
-pre: "<b> HARD: </b>"
 ready: True
 ---

-Use [beautifulsoup](https://pypi.org/project/beautifulsoup4/) and regular expressions (regex) to scrape the data of provincial dam levels from the [Department of Water and Sanitation](http://www.dwa.gov.za/Hydrology/Weekly/SumProvince.aspx).

-Create a dashboard with graphs showing the current and previous week's dam levels by province, and compare it to the water levels from the previous year.
-Your dashboard should update weekly (in other words, you can't just copy and paste this week's data to your notebook).

-### Think about
-- What type of graph will show this information best?
-- Do all graphs have clearly understandable headings, axis labels and (if applicable) legends?
+1. Use the packages [requests](https://2.python-requests.org/en/master/) and [beautifulsoup](https://pypi.org/project/beautifulsoup4/) to get the text from the Wikipedia page on [Energy in South Africa](https://en.wikipedia.org/wiki/Energy_in_South_Africa).

+2. Get only the information from the Overview table 'Energy in South Africa'.
+Loop through the rows and columns of the table to get the data into a list.
+Turn the list into a pandas data frame with the table headings (as given in Wikipedia) as the column names.

+3. Plot energy production and export between 2004 and 2012 in a line graph.
+Remember to label your axes clearly and to provide a legend and title.

+4. Plot C02 emissions between 2004 and 2012.
+Remember to label your axes clearly and to provide a legend and title.